-For Mark Twite see above.
+For Mark Twite and Mary Hayward see above.

-Malcolm Furbert: Mr. Furbert is General Counsel and Head of Compliance & Regulatory Affairs, Bermuda.
-Prior to joining XL, he was General Counsel for the Catlin Group's Bermuda operations.
-Prior to joining the Catlin Group, Malcolm worked as a corporate lawyer with one of Bermuda's leading law firms and held various general counsel positions with Bermuda-based reinsurance companies.
-He holds a B.A. in Economics from Dalhousie University, an LLB (Hons) from Bristol University and is a member of the Bar of England and Wales and the Bermuda Bar.
+Christopher Brough: Mr. Brough is the Assistant General Counsel, Corporate and Alternative Capital, in Bermuda.
+Prior to joining XL, he was legal counsel for the Catlin Group's Bermuda operations.
+Prior to joining the Catlin Group in 2014, Mr. Brough spent eight years in the corporate practice at Appleby (Bermuda) Limited specializing in corporate finance, funds, investments and Bermuda law corporate governance.
+He holds a B.A. in psychology from Vanderbilt University, a Graduate Diploma in Law from Northumbria University and is a member of the Bermuda Bar.